Kath Alcock painting: 1

 Seed collection and propagation

 Collect seeds between October and December.
 Pick heads that are maturing, drying off, with brown seeds.
 Place the seed-heads in a tray and leave to dry for a week.
 Then gently rub the heads with a rubber bung to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was average, at 55%.
+Seed viability can be average.

 |Location||No. of seeds|